 Quality Over Quantity

 If you want to upload your project to the portfolio, please think of quality over quantity.
 10 to 20 projects should be enough and well organized into different categories.
 Each project includes 10-15 images.
 Besides the finished artwork image, you can also put some images to describe this project’s concept.
 It just depends on what you want to show to the audience.
+Don’t make the audience boring, should collect multiple styles of project, eye-catchy is important.

 Also, you need to determine the resolution of the image.
 The low-resolution image will display well on small devices, like phones and tablets.
 It can optimize the speed of the portfolio.
 But if the audience browses it with a desktop computer or iMac, the low-resolution image will look shabby.
 If it’s not pleasant, the audience will skip your portfolio.
 Always use high-resolution images.